ONLYOFFICE/onlyoffice-trello/README.md

 ## Configuring ONLYOFFICE Trello Power-Up

-You can configure ONLYOFFICE app via Power-Ups section within Trello (Board -> Power-Ups -> Add Power-Ups -> ONLYOFFICE).
+You can configure ONLYOFFICE app via Power-Ups section within Trello (Board -> Power-Ups -> ONLYOFFICE -> Settings -> Edit Power-Up settings).
 In the Settings window, enter:

 * **Document Server Address**: The URL of the installed ONLYOFFICE Document Server.

 * **JWT Secret**: Enables JWT to protect your documents from unauthorized access (further information can be found [here](https://api.onlyoffice.com/editors/signature/)).

+* **JWT Header**: If JWT protection is enabled, it is necessary to specify a custom header name.
+This header should be specified in the ONLYOFFICE Docs signature settings as well (further information can be found [here](https://api.onlyoffice.com/editors/signature/)).

 ## Using ONLYOFFICE Trello Power-Up